Raknoche/Raknoche.github.io/_posts/2016-08-03-PoGo-Series-Making a Choropleth Map.md

         stateInfo.ix[row,'Dominant'] = 'white'
 ```

-We'll use the [Basemap library](https://basemaptutorial.readthedocs.io/en/latest/installation.html) to make this simplified, noninteractive map.
+We'll use the [Basemap library](https://basemaptutorial.readthedocs.io/en/latest/installation.html) to make this simplified, non-interactive map.
 First we need to import the library and some of its functions.

 ```python